How can we bring research alive?

 -Drinks reception and creative networking.

-For RCA students and staff, RSVP to book the event in advance as availability is limited.
+For RCA students and staff, please book the event in advance: firstname.lastname@example.org .
 Thank you.